Business and Liberal Arts Center, Room B221, 212 217.3800

 David Dubinsky Student Center, Room A212B, 212 217.4260

 The Counseling Center provides confidential counseling services and educational programs to help students adjust to college life, deal with problems that can affect their well-being and academic success, and develop skills needed for personal and professional success.
-The center’s mental health practitioners assess students’ conditions and provide appropriate care, which can include support during a crisis, short-term counseling, or a referral to qualified and affordable treatment resources in the community.
+The center’s counselors assess students’ conditions and provide appropriate care, which can include support during a crisis, short-term counseling, or a referral to qualified and affordable treatment resources in the community.
 Students are encouraged to seek out counseling at the first sign of difficulty, since early identification of problems minimizes the impact of those problems on their personal lives and their academic progress.
 Students may call or visit the center to arrange an appointment, come by during walk-in consultation hours, or be seen immediately for emergencies.

 In addition to personal counseling, the Counseling Center provides a variety of programs and resources to help students develop competencies needed for academic and professional success.
 These programs include educational workshops and freshman success seminars that focus on important aspects of student development and performance.
 The center also provides a variety of informational booklets on topics related to mental health, personal growth, and study skills.

 David Dubinsky Student Center, Room A570, 212 217.4090